 for use because of their simplicity and ease of setting up and operating.

-The Newtonian Reflector Design
+The Newtonian Reflector Configurations

 After the refractor, the next telescope design that came along was the

 Newtonian.
 The design uses a parabolic curved mirror (left side of picture)

 for the objective instead of a lens.
 The curved surface of the mirror reflects

 the light to create the image for the eyepiece.
 Newtonian telescopes of long

 focal ratio (f/10 for a 4.25 inch or 6 inch for example) need not have

 parabolic mirrors to produce good images, an easier to create spherical